Thomas Goldwell: Life

 Mary planned to make Goldwell Bishop of Oxford and ambassador to Rome in November 1558, and the documents were drawn up, but were not enacted due to her death.
 When Elizabeth came to the throne, Goldwell attended Pole's funeral by the new Queen's permission and then returned to St Asaph.
 He complained of not being invited, as a bishop, to her first parliament.
 It was alleged that, by his nomination to Oxford, he was no longer Bishop of St. Asaph; but that, as he had not done homage to the queen for Oxford, he was not yet bishop of that see.
 Not allowed to perform a bishop's office, say Mass, or administer the sacraments, as long as he remained in the country, by June 1559 he decided to leave England.
 Although the ports were being watched for him, he succeeded in making his escape.

 In 1561 Goldwell became superior of the Theatines at San Silvestro al Quirinale, their house in Rome.
 He served as Custos of the English Hospice in Rome (now called the Venerable English College, Rome) and took part as the only English bishop at the last stages of the council of Trent, (Richard Pate, Bishop of Worcester, and Reginald Pole being at the earlier stages in the 1540s).
 In 1562 Goldwell was again attainted by Elizabeth's parliament.
 In the following year he was appointed vicar general to Carlo Borromeo, archbishop of Milan.
 Later, he returned to Rome, where he is known to have ordained the famous Spanish composer Tomás Luis de Victoria as a priest.
 In 1580, in spite of his advanced age, Goldwell set out for England at the head of the mission which included Campion and Persons, but he was taken ill at Rheims and obliged to return to Rome.

-At Pentecost in 1584 he ordained to the priesthood Camillus de Lellis, the founder of the Camillans or Order of Clerks Regular, Ministers of the Sick.
+At Pentecost in 1584 he ordained to the priesthood Camillus de Lellis, the founder of the Camillians or Order of Clerks Regular, Ministers of the Sick.
 Camillus was subsequently canonized and became the Catholic patron Saint of the Sick, hospitals, nurses and physicians.